martinber/noaa-apt/docs/usage.md

 ## Troubleshooting

+### Problems with noaa-apt

+If the program crashes or you want more information, run noaa-apt with console output, see above.

 ### Upside down images

 These satellites have polar orbits, so sometimes you see them go from north to